maxmunzel/kvass/README.md

 ```

 In kvass, we therefore use wall-clock time to resolve conflicts: The most recent action of a user is probably the
 one he intents to persist, independent of the node he triggered it on.
-Still, we use lamport timestamps to handle
+Still, we use Lamport timestamps to handle
 identical timestamps and to keep track of which `KvEntry`s we need to exchange between nodes: